Codeinwp/hestia/readme.txt

 == Description ==
 Hestia is a modern WordPress theme for professionals.
 It fits creative business, small businesses (restaurants, wedding planners, sport/medical shops), startups, corporate businesses, online agencies and firms, portfolios, ecommerce (WooCommerce), and freelancers.
 It has a multipurpose one-page design, widgetized footer, blog/news page and a clean look, is compatible with: Flat Parallax Slider, Photo Gallery, Travel Map and Elementor Page Builder .
 The theme is responsive, WPML, Retina ready, SEO friendly, and uses Material Kit for design.

+== Copyright ==
+Hestia WordPress theme, Copyright 2018 Themeisle Hestia is distributed under the terms of the GNU GPLv2 or later

 == Changelog ==
+= 2.4.8 - 2019-07-23  =

+* Speed improvement update for the Hestia Default Demo
+* [Hestia PRO] Fixed licensing issue in the onboarding mechanism

+= 2.4.7 - 2019-07-22  =

+* Fixed issue with Starter Sites not available in the pro packages

+= 2.4.6 - 2019-07-18  =

+* New Customizer option to control the header area on single product pages
+* [Hestia PRO] New meta option to control the header area on individual single product pages
+* Fixed alignment issue between the author title and the author image on mobile devices
+* Fixed header layout issue on the category page being affected by the first article layout
+* Move two items per line instead of one in the Our Team section for a better spacing
+* Lower header area and font sizes on mobile for better usage of the space
+* Darken color for the labels on the Checkout page

+= 2.4.5 - 2019-05-27  =

+* Fixed editor visual integration with the latest update of WordPress
+* Fixed duplicated comments area when using Elementor Pro templates

+= 2.4.4 - 2019-04-22  =

+* Removed weird scroll on the blog page

+= 2.4.3 - 2019-04-22  =

+* New logging mechanism to the onboarding module
+* Improved the whole routine for the content import in the onboarding module
+* Added new wp_body_open() function for WP 5.2
+* Fixed logo disappearing on scroll on the distraction-free checkout mode
+* Made blog text color darker when using the full content articles option
+* Fixed portfolio featured image not visible in Firefox in the lightbox
+* Fixed overlapping content on the blog page
+* Fixed incorrect title attribute for the primary menu
+* Fixed Shop page layout on the third header layout
+* Remove title appearing in the navigation cart in the latest update of WooCommerce

+= 2.4.2 - 2019-04-02  =

+* Updated the Starter Sites library

+= 2.4.1 - 2019-03-29  =

+* Compatibility with the Header, Footer & Blocks for Elementor plugin
+* New Agency Travel Demo Starter Site
+* Fixed issue with the color picker needing two clicks
+* Updated the Contact and Facebook community links
+* Updated tags list with the new tags
+* Fixed importing issues with the Starter Sites
+* Fixed White Label error appearing lower PHP versions
+* Fixed issue with contact form shortcode not being translation ready
+* Updated Starter Sites library images

+= 2.4.0 - 2019-03-21  =

+* [Hestia Pro] New White Label module
+* Fixed issue with Big Title buttons shadow color
+* Fixed issue with Portfolio pop-up not opening in Microsoft Edge
+* Fixed issue with Blog options taking control over the custom post types archives pages
+* Fixed issue with invalid CSS inline style

+= 2.3.0 - 2019-03-01  =

+* Fixed products categories layout on the Shop pane and Homepage
+* Fixed issue with the title attribute not escaping HTML tags in the primary menu
+* New Hestia Original starter site

+= 2.2.1 - 2019-02-12  =

+* [Hestia PRO] Fixed issue with the [hestia_slider] shortcode not working
+* Fixed search results page layout when using the second header option
+* Replaced Google+ sharing option with an Email option
+* Fixed link for sharing on Twitter option
+* Fixed issue with color control updating only after two clicks

+= 2.2.0 - 2019-02-06  =

+* NEW Hestia Specific Gutenberg blocks for Otter Blocks
+* Improved the onboarding process
+* New filter for compatibility with the Central Color Palette plugin
+* Fixed default font weight for headings
+* Fixed issue with default small font size for lists
+* Allow HTML tags in the single product page title
+* Fixed problem with the footer not sticking to the bottom of the blog page
+* Fixed warning with the Connections plugin

+= 2.1.1 - 2019-01-17  =

+* Changed the boxed layout for the third header layout
+* Improved layout of the onboarding notice and page
+* Small layout fixes for the Orfeo child theme
+* Fixed the upgrade link

+= 2.1.0 - 2019-01-09  =

+* NEW Custom integration with Gutenberg
+* NEW Options to differentially enable/disable navigation and footer areas on posts/pages
+* Fixed compatibility with Everest Forms plugin
+* Fixed compatibility with Quiz Cat plugin
+* Fixed problem with the About Section background image remaining fixed in Firefox
+* Removed the Featured tag for the sticky posts

+= 2.0.19 - 2018-12-18  =

+* Fixed WooCommerce related product layout in Fagri
+* Fixed issue with the Very Top Bar not visible on Elementor Full Width page templates
+* Fixed issue with the Contact section content area that did not opened with Gutenberg

+= 2.0.18 - 2018-12-12  =

+* Revert Font Awesome 5

+= 2.0.17 - 2018-12-11  =

+* Update to Font Awesome 5

+= 2.0.16 - 2018-12-10  =

+* Updated Tested up to version to 5.0
+* Removed unused notice

+= 2.0.15 - 2018-12-05  =

+* Fixed problem with Very Top Bar not visible on mobile on the single product page
+* Recommend Otter Blocks plugin

+= 2.0.14 - 2018-11-30  =

+* Fixed issues with the Hestia Woocommerce Demo
+* Updated theme license
+* Added back filter to allow you to display the product image in the header of the single product page

+= 2.0.13 - 2018-11-28  =

+* Fixed issues with retina images on the shop page
+* Fixed import from Zelle
+* Updated the Hestia WooCommerce demo
+* Recommend Neve

 = 2.0.12 - 2018-11-16  =

 * Update readme file